 BMP and Control Measure Effectiveness Assessment

-This track will focus on structural and non-structural BMP performance assessment methods, tools, and guidance for treatment and source control practices.
-Assessment methods may include performance monitoring, effective operation and maintenance practices, data-gap analyses, special studies, or other novel approaches.
+This track will focus on structural and non-structural BMP performance assessment planning, methods, and guidance for treatment and source control practices.
+Performance assessment may include performance monitoring, operation and maintenance practices, data-gap analyses, special studies, or other novel approaches.

 Climate Change, Resiliency, and Sustainability